 Consider these above-mentioned three points and you can surely avoid making affiliate marketing mistakes in your journey.

-Furthermore, the practice of link building is going to vastly change in 2020.
+Furthermore, the practice of link building is going to vastly change.
 Quality of content and quality of link building play a major role in driving your audience – which is why it’s important to spend time ensuring that neither of these two are compromised.

 Usman is a Digital Marketer at Cloudways- A Managed Cloud Hosting Platform, where he looks after affiliate partnerships and helps digital nomads in generating passive income.
 He is a foodie by heart, who loves to explore new eateries around his vicinity.